How do we start an Edgerton club or team?

 What’s the difference between a club and a team?

-It’s only the name, but teams may be more likely to enter competitions, while clubs may be more interested in their investigations without the end result of a competition.
+It’s only a name, but teams may be more likely to enter competitions, while clubs may be more interested in their investigations without the end result of a competition.

 Can members of clubs and teams conduct UROPs?